ermaccer/PunisherPlugin/README.md

 # Installation

-The Punisher Menu requires Ultimate ASI Loader (https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) Rename it to dinput8.dll or d3d8.dll, you do not need to do this step if you are using ThirteenAG's Widescreen Fix.
+The Punisher Plugin requires Ultimate ASI Loader (https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) Rename it to dinput8.dll or d3d8.dll, you do not need to do this step if you are using ThirteenAG's Widescreen Fix.

 Place "PunisherPlugin.asi" into main folder of the game.